 The Gunners' boss is frustrated at the manner in which certain clubs – particularly the Qatari-backed French side – went about their business this summer, claiming that it will harm the whole of football in the long-term.

-However, he criticized Manchester City's recently-announced 400 million pound-a-year sponsorship from Etihad Airways, claiming that the huge deal may simply be an attempt to artificially inflate City's income.
+However, he criticised Manchester City's recently-announced £400m-a-year sponsorship from Etihad Airways, claiming that the huge deal may simply be an attempt to artificially inflate City's income.

-"If the sponsorship deals are just a way of getting around financial fair play, then it's not financial fair play," Wenger said.
+He added: "If the sponsorship deals are just a way of getting around financial fair play, then it's not financial fair play."